dapperfu/CAN_Arduino_Nodes/README.md

 # CAN Arduino Nodes

-Simple, low cost add-on node examples to supplement MDF data recorded on a [CSS Electronics CANEdge2](https://www.csselectronics.com/screen/product/can-lin-logger-wifi-canedge2/language/en).
+Simple, examples to supplement MDF data recorded on a [CSS Electronics CANEdge2](https://www.csselectronics.com/screen/product/can-lin-logger-wifi-canedge2/language/en).

 Extending your CAN data collection with COTS components:

 - Add additional buttons or digital IO.
 - Add analog sensors.
 - Add I^(2)C or SPI devices to the CAN bus.

+# Nodes

 # Getting Started: